AlexDaIii/cs475_project01/README.md

 Another thing about my implementation is that it somehow gets one less correct than the results posted on Piazza.
 I predict 1 if Wx >= 0, so I really don't know why the model sometimes is only 1 off.

+## Lessons Learned
+1. If using logistic regression, remember to always standardize/normaize or you get like no gradient and you are sad.
+2. Remember to use the correct loss function, trying to do perception with log loss is not optimal.
+3. Print out everything.
+4. Don't keep initialization massive identity matrices - it makes the code very slow
+5. Find faster ways to loop through all the rows of a matrix to get rid of no/low variance features

 ## Results
 bio.train - 284 features, 284 useful, 2000 training examples

     max: 44.71017781221589, min: -1.0191839793138975

     WITHOUT Standardization
     Accuracy Train: 0.991000 (1982/2000)
     Accuracy Dev: 0.965000 (193/200)